cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/02_working_with_shaders/index.md

 In order to succeed writing shaders, it is important to have a workflow that facilitates iteration and speed.
 In this chapter, we are going to set up a _hot-reload_ system for our shaders.
-Our goal is to be able to edit shaders programs in real time, and see the effect update dynamically in the game without needing to restart the game.
+Our goal is to be able to edit shaders programs in real time, and see the `Effect` update dynamically in the game without needing to restart the game.
 The _hot-reload_ system can be split into a few parts,
 1. recompiling the shader when we edit it
 2. reloading the shader into the game